 What are Biologics?

 Biologics were first introduced in 1999 when Enbrel came on the market.
 It was quickly followed by several others, such as Humira, Remicade, Cimzia, Simponi, and several others.
 At present, there are about a dozen on the market and many more in development.
-Most Biologics are administered by injection or IV infusion, although the newest on the market, Xeljanz, is the first biologic available in tablet form.
+Most Biologics are administered by injection or IV infusion.

-Biologics were a revolution in RA treatment.
-They have caused a seachange, not only in the rates of control of RA, but also in how it is treated.
-Biologic medications are very effective in treating RA, leading to a significant amount of people with RA achieving remission or low disease activity.
+Biologics and targeted-synthetic DMARDs were a revolution in RA treatment.
+They have caused a change, not only in the rates of control of RA, but also in how it is treated.
+Biologic and targeted-synthetic DMARDs are very effective in treating RA, leading to a significant amount of people with RA achieving remission or low disease activity.

 Because it is now possible to suppress the disease itself, the approach to treatment has changed.
 From the past “go low and go slow,” which usually fails to control the disease, resulting in damage to joints and other systems, treatment is now early and aggressive, following the “treat to target” approach.